adamsoutar/gbrs/NOTE.md

 certain APU Channel 4 sounds once - Space Invaders only makes one shot fire noise, and Zelda only makes one sword slash noise.
 I think it might be because I haven't implemented _reading_ from APU channel addresses.

+## Optimisation ideas

+In Memory::Step, which is 10% of runtime according to `cargo-flamegraph`, can probably have its loops unrolled slightly.
+Instead of running per-cycle, we could probably step timers and the like by doing addition rather than repeated increments. ✅

+MBCs probably do not need to be stepped per-cycle either.
+They can likely be stepped per frame, or _even per second_ or something, and still be fine.
+This step is only for save files and real-time clocks (not implemented).
+MBC::Step _may_ currently be slow due to MBCs being allocated on the heap and using indirection due to traits.

+There may be optimisation to be found in the fact that, if we have a sprite pixel, there is no need to go and calculate a background pixel colour.

+The screen buffer likely does not need to be fully copied every frame.
+Since we're not at all multi-threaded (yet?), frame data will not be modified during rendering.